Zeph180/my-enumerables/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and coding partner
+I would like to thank microverse and coding partner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>